-A personalized tree certificate to say thanks for your donation.
+A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you updates on our Honduras project, so you can track the impact your trees are having on the community and environment.

 To maximize the impact of your donation, our partners will determine the most appropriate native species of tree to plant, depending on the time of year.
 This project primarily focuses on planting exotic hardwoods in order to restore forests damaged by illegal logging, and shade-dependent cacao plants, which will diversify income for local farmers.
 Species include mahogany, cedar, guanandi, bully tree, pouteria, sweetgum, evergreen tree, chewstick, velvet tamarind, and allspice.

 From Name has planted trees for you, Recipient Name.